Be part of the next big thing

 An expert in computing and mathematics, she has worked in computer science since 1989 watching the field as it evolves.
 From the early days of parallel computing to the complex networks we use today, Savitri has been at the forefront of it all.
 She has been embedded in our IT department developing and running our courses for more than a decade.

 She has completed her Bachelor of Engineering (Electronics and Communication) in 1989 and Doctor of Philosophy (PhD) at Victoria University, Melbourne in 1996, writing her thesis on “Still Image Compression on Parallel Computer Architectures”.
-Savitri has more than 30 years of teaching and research experience in Engineering and Information Technology (IT) disciplines, and has also worked in industry as a manager for more than 10 years.
+Savitri has more than 30 years of teaching and research experience in Engineering and Information Technology (IT) disciplines and has also worked in the industry as a manager for more than 10 years.
 She has demonstrated continuing scholarly and professional involvement in both learning & teaching and research, publishing a number of books and research papers nationally and internationally.
 She has obtained several industry grants and supervised many research students and research associates.
 She has chaired a number of conferences in multi-disciplinary areas and edited their proceedings.

 When you study a Bachelor of Networking, you’ll make friends and industry connections that last a lifetime.
 Our welcoming student support team will help you start your career on the right foot and stay in touch as your career progresses.
 Our alumni network is active and encouraging.